jiayihu/blog/src/articles/github-comments.md

 An improvement of the previous setup is automating the creation of an issue every time you publish a new article.
 Basically, you won't need to remember to do any manual work once you have set up the system.

 The script is available on npm as [gh-issues-for-comments](https://github.com/jiayihu/gh-issues-for-comments) and it will take care of opening the GitHub issues with a proper title, description and even labels.
-[The issue for this article](https://github.com/jiayihu/blog/issues/29) is an example of how mine are auto-generated.
+[The issue for this article](https://github.com/jiayihu/blog/issues/29) is an example of how mine is auto-generated.
 The script will also create and update a file called `gh-comments.json` to keep track of the issues.

 Feel free to read the source code, Pull Requests are welcome!

 <br />

-Lastly if you are using Metalsmith like me, I've also published a plugin called [metalsmith-gh-comments](https://github.com/jiayihu/metalsmith-gh-comments).
+Lastly, if you are using Metalsmith like me, I've also published a plugin called [metalsmith-gh-comments](https://github.com/jiayihu/metalsmith-gh-comments).
 It will run `gh-issues-for-comments` and add an `issueId` property to each article for layout usage.
-I also suggest configuring the plugin only in production phase, when you're about to publish the article and less likely to change it:
+I also suggest configuring the plugin only in the production phase, when you're about to publish the article and less likely to change it:

 ```javascript
 const githubComments = require('metalsmith-gh-comments');